SS Rotterdam (1872): Sinking

-On 26 September 1883, Rotterdam was on her 65th voyage from New York, United States to Rotterdam, The Netherlands when she ran ashore on the Zeehondenbank near the Dutch island of Schouwen.
-All 56 passengers survived the incident and were evacuated from the ship by the local life boat the Zierikzee (A local fishing vessel, adapted for this purpose) and landed safely ashore.
+On 26 September 1883, Rotterdam was on her 65th voyage from New York to Rotterdam when she ran ashore on the Zeehondenbank near the Dutch island of Schouwen.
+All 56 passengers survived the incident and were evacuated from the ship by the Zierikzee (a local fishing vessel, adapted for use as a lifeboat) and landed safely ashore.
 The crew arrived shortly after having been transferred to the tugboat Nieuwesluis which had been sent out after the stranded ship had sent out a request.
 Later on a second tugboat, the Hellevoetsluis was dispatched.
-However the ship was sitting so high up on the bank that very little could be done.
+However, the ship was sitting so high up on the bank that very little could be done.

-Then the weather turned for the worse and the abandoned ship broke into two pieces on 12 October 1883 due to the pounding waves building up over the Sandbank and eventually the hull disappeared under the sea.
-Any salvageable items were sold by public auction on 29 October 1883.
+Then the weather turned for the worse and the abandoned ship broke into two pieces on 12 October 1883 due to the pounding waves building up over the sandbank.
+Eventually the hull disappeared under the sea.
+Those items that could be salvaged were sold by public auction on 29 October 1883.